TakiTake/tips/investigation/log.md

 Use _awk_ command to filter lines.

 An input line is normally made up of fields separated by white space.
-So you can get http status with $9.
+So you can get http status code with $9.

 ```
 127.0.0.1                 => $1